 The Community Pharmacy Seasonal Influenza Vaccination Advanced Service (Flu Vaccination Service) supports NHS England and NHS Improvement (NHSE&I) in providing an effective vaccination programme and it aims:

 - to sustain and maximise uptake of flu vaccine in at risk groups by continuing to build the capacity of community pharmacies as an alternative to general practice; and

 - to provide more opportunities and improve convenience for eligible patients to access flu vaccinations.

-The Department of Health and Social Care (DHSC) announced on 20th November 2020 that community pharmacy contractors and general practices will be able to vaccinate 50 to 64 year olds against flu from Tuesday 1st December 2020.
+The Department of Health and Social Care (DHSC) announced on 20th November 2020 that community pharmacy contractors and general practices would be able to vaccinate 50* to 64 year olds against flu from Tuesday 1st December 2020.

 Community pharmacy access to the Government flu vaccine stock

 For the 2020/21 flu season, DHSC secured an additional supply of flu vaccines from four manufacturers.
 Initially, restrictions were placed on the use of this vaccine stock, but DHSC confirmed that from 15th January 2021, community pharmacies could offer a flu vaccination using DHSC centrally procured vaccine to private patients or those within occupational health schemes (Group C patients in the DHSC guidance on use of centrally procured vaccines).
 This decision follows PSNC’s request to DHSC for such a change in the guidance.

 Click on a link below for more information.